lldacing/ComfyUI_BiRefNet_ll/README.md

 - COD: A pre-trained model for concealed object detection (COD).
 - DIS-TR_TEs: A pre-trained model with massive dataset.

-Model files go here (automatically downloaded if the folder is not present during first run): `models/BiRefNet`.
+Model files go here (when use AutoDownloadBiRefNetModel automatically downloaded if the folder is not present during first run): `models/BiRefNet`.

 If necessary, they can be downloaded from:
 - [General](https://huggingface.co/ZhengPeng7/BiRefNet/resolve/main/model.safetensors) ➔ `model.safetensors` must be renamed `General.safetensors`